Community Education Series

 To attend, please RSVP in advance:

-Each Community Education Series is recorded.
-If you could not attend, you can view past sessions on your YouTube page.
+Each Community Education Series event is recorded.
+If you cannot attend, you may view past events on our YouTube page by following the link below.

 Parkinson’s Support Group